Ettore Sottsass: Sottsass Associati

-As the Memphis movement in the 1980s attracted attention worldwide for its energy and flamboyance, Ettore Sottsass began assembling a major design consultancy, which he named Sottsass Associati.
-Sottsass Associati was established in 1980 and gave the possibility to build architecture on a substantial scale as well as to design for large international industries.
-Besides Ettore Sottsass, the other founding members were Aldo Cibic, Marco Marabelli, Matteo Thun and Marco Zanini.
-Later, Johanna Grawunder, Marco Susani, James Irvine, and Mike Ryan would also join the firm.
+As the Memphis movement attracted worldwide attention in the 1980s for its energy and flamboyance, Sottsass began assembling a major design consultancy, which he named Sottsass Associati.
+Established in 1980, the firm provided the opportunity to build architecture on a substantial scale and to design for large international industries.
+Besides Sottsass, the other founding members were Aldo Cibic, Marco Marabelli, Matteo Thun and Marco Zanini.
+Later, Johanna Grawunder, Marco Susani, James Irvine and Mike Ryan also joined the firm.
 In 1985, Sottsass left the Memphis Group to focus on the Associati.

-Sottsass Associati, primarily an architectural practice, also designed elaborate stores and showrooms for Esprit, identities for Alessi, exhibitions, interiors, consumer electronics in Japan, and furniture of all kinds.
-The studio was based on the cultural guidance of Ettore Sottsass and the work conducted by its many young associates, who quite often left to open their own studios.
-Sottsass Associati is now based in London and Milan and continue to sustain the work, philosophy, and culture of the studio.
+Sottsass Associati, primarily an architectural practice, also designed stores and showrooms for Esprit, identities for Alessi, exhibitions, interiors, consumer electronics in Japan and furniture of all kinds.
+The studio was based on the cultural guidance of Sottsass; its many young associates frequently left to establish their own studios.
+Sottsass Associati is now based in London and Milan and continues to sustain the work, philosophy and culture of the studio.

-The studio works with former members of Memphis as well as with the architect Johanna Grawunder.
-It works for major companies like Apple, Philips, Siemens, Zanotta, Fiat, Alessi, and also realises the interior design of all the retail shops of Esprit (Esprit Holdings).
+The studio works with former members of Memphis as well as with the architect Johanna Grawunder, and counts among its clients Apple, Philips, Siemens, Zanotta, Fiat and Alessi.
+It also designed the interiors of all the retail shops of Esprit.